mochammadfarkhan/rusantara/README.md

 ## Sign In

 To Sign In, you need to add the Firebase client SDK to your project.
-For android studio, you can look [here](https://www.youtube.com/watch?v=W49V1s_hKO0) on how to connect Firebase to android app.
+For android studio.
 You also need to add firebase authentication to your app by using the firebase plugin on android studio.
+[Guide](https://drive.google.com/file/d/1IaDXdd9RcsF1tk1fsBpHK3JoVm4RsW7a/view?usp=sharing)

 Once the step is done, in LoginActivity before the `onCreate` method declare the firebase auth using:
 ```kotlin